Fredric Aasbø: Formula D

-He joined the Papadakis Racing squad in 2011 as a replacement for driver Tanner Foust (who had announced his departure from drifting).
+Aasbø joined the Papadakis Racing squad in 2011 as a replacement for driver Tanner Foust (who had announced his departure from drifting).
 From 2011 to 2016, he drove a Scion tC in the United States and later, a Toyota GT86 in Europe.

-In 2014, he won the Formula Drift Asia title, and finished runner-up in the U.S. Formula Drift Pro Championship.
+In 2014, Aasbø won the Formula Drift Asia title, and finished runner-up in the U.S. Formula Drift Pro Championship.